 2. Overheating Transmission

 The transmission can also overheat if you are carrying excessively heavy loads.
 Either way, it should be treated the same way that an overheated engine is.
-You want to stop driving immediately until the transmission cools off.
+You should stop driving immediately until the transmission cools off.

 3. Shift Interlock Failure